vibhavjoshi123/Covid-19-Detection-by-Lungs-X-ray/README.md

 1)First we collect data that is images of X-Ray for Normal and Covid Patients

-2)Then build a Model that can classify between Covid and Normal Based on Xray Images
+2)Then build a Model that can classify between Covid and Normal Based on Xray Images [Link to the notebook in which model is built](Covid-19 Detector/Covid-19 classification by X-ray images of lungs Model notebook/Covid_Detection.ipynb)

 3)Convert the Model to tensorflow lite model and integrate it in Android Studio